dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 * **Do** call all data access APIs asynchronously.
 * **Do not** retrieve more data than is necessary.
 Write queries to return just the data that is necessary for the current HTTP request.
 * **Do** consider caching frequently accessed data retrieved from a database or remote service if it is acceptable for the data to be slightly out-of-date.
 Depending on the scenario, you might use a [MemoryCache](xref:performance/caching/memory) or a [DistributedCache](xref:performance/caching/distributed).
-For more information, see [Cache responses in ASP.NET Core](xref:performance/caching/index).
+For more information, see <xref:performance/caching/response>.
 * Minimize network round trips.
 The goal is to retrieve all the data that will be needed in a single call rather than several calls.
 * **Do** use [no-tracking queries](/ef/core/querying/tracking#no-tracking-queries) in Entity Framework Core when accessing data for read-only purposes.
 EF Core can return the results of no-tracking queries more efficiently.
 * **Do** filter and aggregate LINQ queries (with `.Where`, `.Select`, or `.Sum` statements, for example) so that the filtering is done by the database.